Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Load Balancing of Effectual Computations

-Some accelerators have recently leveraged structured sparsity of weights for balancing computations on PEs.
-For example, a pruning algorithm can target blocks of $n$ elements in the tensor and, it can prune $k$ out of $n$ elements in each block.
-Then, during executions, all PEs or compute units can process the same number of NZ weights.
-Recent accelerators, including SparseCore \cite{choles2018parsecore}, sparse Tensor Core \cite{ampere}, and \cite{kang2019accelerator}, execute models pruned with similar strategies.

-For $k$:$n$ block-sparsity, appropriate values of $k$ for the model can be selected based on the sensitivity of the pruning (i.e., impact on accuracy).
-Analysis by Kang et al. \cite{kang2019accelerator} showed that for different models including VGG-16 and ResNet-50, about 12 out of 16 elements were safely pruned for 16-element blocks, without any accuracy loss.
-Similarly, it pruned about 10 out of 16 elements for compact models like MobileNet v1 and SqueezeNet v1.
-To efficiently execute such pruned models, accelerators employ PEs with multiplexers that can fetch $k$ elements from the blocks of $n$ values.
-These multiplexers can use indices of NZ weights and then select appropriate values from the dense activations.
-Extracted activations and NZ weights can be provided to function unit.
-Like $k$:$n$ block-sparsity, ESE \cite{han2017ese} used a load-balance aware pruning that considered sub-matrices to be processed by PEs for RNN executions and induced the same sparsity into all sub-matrices.
+\mysubsubsection{Accelerator-aware regularization of the model} Recent accelerators, including Sparse Tensor Cores in NVIDIA Ampere architecture \cite{ampere}, \cite{kang2019accelerator}, and \cite{choles2018parsecore}, execute models pruned with $k$:$n$ block-sparsity (e.g., 2:4 sparsity supported by Ampere \cite{ampere}).
+Their PEs contain multiplexers that use indices of $k$ NZ weights to select $k$ out of $n$ dense activations.
+Then, functional units process extracted values.
+Like $k$:$n$ block-sparsity, ESE \cite{han2017ese} used a load-balance aware pruning for RNNs.
+It considered sub-matrices to be processed by different PEs and induced the same sparsity into all sub-matrices.

-In many accelerator designs, all PEs receive the same set of NZ activations and process them with their unique weights, and produce distinct output activations.
-One such architecture is Cambricon-S \cite{zhou2018cambricon} which used a coarse-grained model pruning for structured sparsity.
-Such pruning considers the total number of multipliers within accelerator PEs.
-The coarse-grained pruning of weights (connections) in local regions was done such that all connections between an input activation and all output activations were pruned together.
-So, when each PE processed an output neuron, it performed the same number of MACs.
-The same strategy was effective even when an input activation was dynamically zero.
-This is because, for all PEs, the data extraction logic disregarded corresponding weights.
-While such an approach naturally achieves inter-PE load balance, it may not be applicable for exploiting sparsity during training of the models or when algorithms cannot control the data generation or perform coarse-grain pruning.
+In some architectures, all PEs receive the same set of NZ activations.
+They process them with their unique weights and produce distinct output activations.
+One such architecture is Cambricon-S \cite{zhou2018cambricon} which used a coarse-grained pruning of weights.
+The block size for pruning depends on the total number of PEs (16).
+Over local regions, the pruning removed all connections between an input activation and all (16) output activations.
+So, when PEs processed output neurons, they processed the same number of NZ input activations and weights for computing MACs.